 - "Generally sworn interpreter for (specify the language for which they are sworn) for the public prosecutor's offices and notaries of the Free Hanseatic City of Bremen" or "Generally sworn interpreter for (specify the language for which they are sworn) for the public prosecutor's offices and notaries of the Free Hanseatic City of Bremen"

-- "Generally sworn sign language interpreter for the courts, the public prosecutor's offices and the notaries of the Free Hanseatic City of Bremen" or "Generally sworn sign language interpreter for the courts, the public prosecutor's offices and the notaries of the Free Hanseatic City of Bremen"
+- "Generally sworn sign language interpreter for the courts, the public prosecutor's offices and the notaries of the Free Hanseatic City of Bremen" or "Generally sworn sign language interpreter for the courts, the public prosecutor's offices and the notaries of the Free Hanseatic City of Bremen".

 Necessary Documents